lammps/lammps/doc/src/pair_tersoff.rst

 Restrictions
 """"""""""""

 This pair style is part of the MANYBODY package.
 It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+See the :doc:`Build package
+<Build_package>` doc page for more info.

 This pair style requires the :doc:`newton <newton>` setting to be "on" for pair interactions.

-The Tersoff potential files provided with LAMMPS (see the potentials directory) are parameterized for metal :doc:`units <units>`.
-You can use the Tersoff potential with any LAMMPS units, but you would need to create your own Tersoff potential file with coefficients listed in the appropriate units if your simulation does not use "metal" units.

-The *shift* keyword is not supported by the *tersoff/gpu*, *tersoff/intel*, *tersoff/kk*, or *tersoff/table*
+The *shift* keyword is not supported by the *tersoff/gpu*, *tersoff/intel*, *tersoff/kk*, *tersoff/table* or *tersoff/table/omp*
 variants.

+The Tersoff potential files provided with LAMMPS (see the potentials directory) are parameterized for :doc:`"metal" units <units>`.
+In addition the pair style supports converting potential parameters on-the-fly between "metal" and "real" units.
+You can use the *tersoff* pair style variants with any LAMMPS units setting, but you would need to create your own Tersoff potential file with coefficients listed in the appropriate units if your simulation does not use "metal" or "real" units.

 Related commands
 """"""""""""""""